CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-pivotal-greenplum-blueprint.md

 ### Description

 Pivotal has integrated their Greenplum technology with the CenturyLink Cloud platform.
-The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this FoundationDB solution.
+The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this Greenplum solution.

 Greenplum incorporates key performance capabilities, flexible data analytics, enterprise grade robustness, seamless integration with analytics stacks and a database management framework focused on reducing total cost of ownership.